boyetece/thukee-blogs/2022-dec/firewalld.md

 | `--reload` |  Reload firewall rules and keep state information. |
 | `--permanent` | set options permanently and changes are not effective immediately. |

-`Note: The mot important is reloading the firewalld daemon`
+`Note: The mot important is reloading the firewalld service`

 # Scenario 1:
 ## A simple firewall rule that allow `https` in the default zone.